ydeleon6/coinbase-tax-collector/documentation/quick-start.md

 2. Download your Coinbase transaction history report CSV.

     a.
-Download your Coinbase CSV.
-See [this article](https://help.coinbase.com/en/commerce/managing-account/transaction-reporting#download-reports) for step-by-step instructions on downloading your Coinbase CSV.
+Download your Coinbase CSV by following the step-by-step instructions in [this article](https://help.coinbase.com/en/commerce/managing-account/transaction-reporting#download-reports).

     b.
-Take note of the file path of your Coinbase CSV.
+Note the file path of your Coinbase CSV.

 3. Run the Coinbase Tax Collector script.